Italian incubator H-Farm prepares for a new crop with a campus slated to open in 2018

 Italy’s legislation is only adapting now and most of the previous attempts of modernizing it (like the Task Force Donadon was called to be a part of) have resulted in a massive waste of energy despite being one of the most critical goals of Italy’s Prime Minister Matteo Renzi, who paid a visit to the farm in the early days of his government’s term in office.

-Here, early stage tech companies and tech startups can work and live together in a farm-like environment where talents and business can really thrive.
-Events, hackathons, community and mentoring are located in one of the most beautiful countryside sites, often defined as the “Italian Boulder” (Boulder, CO, headquarter of TechStars).
+Here, early-stage tech companies and tech startups can work and live together in a farm-like environment where talents and business can really thrive.
+Events, hackathons, community and mentoring are located in one of the most beautiful countryside sites, often defined as the “Italian Boulder” (Boulder, CO is the headquarter of Techstars).

-As a corporate accelerator, H-farm tries to invest in a minimum of 20 startups a year.
-It’s the birthplace of Depop, an online marketplace that recently secured an $8.25m investment from international investors with the likes of Balderton Capital.
-Zooppa is a network for creative talent that partners with brands and agencies to launch user-generated advertising projects; it is also one of the fastest growing startups currently at the Farm.
+As a corporate accelerator, H-Farm tries to invest in a minimum of 20 startups a year.
+It’s the birthplace of Depop, an online marketplace that recently secured an $8.25 million investment from international investors with the likes of Balderton Capital.
+Zooppa is a network for creative talent that partners with brands and agencies to launch user-generated advertising projects; it is also one of the fastest growing startups currently at the farm.
 They took part in an initial acceleration program and decided to stay at the farm after the program — renting space in the bucolic setting.

 “We really believe this is the right environment for us to grow and scale.
 Here we work side by side with great talents, we constantly have C-level professionals visiting and top-notch events.
 We really value our roots and also believe that a high quality of life is key to fostering great talents,” says Alessandro Biggi, CEO of Zooppa.

-In November 2015, the farm went public but has since lost 25% of its value.
-The company
+In November 2015, the farm went public, but has since lost 25 percent of its value.

 There are three main components to the farm’s business model.

 The first is investments.
-Together with corporate ventures, H-Farm invests in early stage startups and scaleups through vertical accelerator programs like the newest IoT cohort in collaboration with the Deutsche Bank, or the l Wellness Accelerator Program with TechnoGym and the Food Accelerator Program with CISCO.
+Together with corporate ventures, H-Farm invests in early-stage startups and scaleups through vertical accelerator programs like the newest IoT cohort in collaboration with the Deutsche Bank, or the l Wellness Accelerator Program with TechnoGym and the Food Accelerator Program with CISCO.

 The second is providing technology consulting services for traditional businesses.
-Diesel, Luxottica and Porsche Italy, are all customers of the farm.
+Diesel, Luxottica and Porsche Italy are all customers of the farm.

 As Italy looks to be one of the emerging surprises in the European startup ecosystem spectrum, initiatives like H-Farm could be the spark for the Italian nation’s next great renaissance.Featured Image: Jason Cartwright/Flickr UNDER A CC BY 2.0 LICENSE